 And the 23-year old forward likes the organization enough that he just agreed to a one-year extension.

 Yet, as we’ve documented over the last few weeks, GM Dean Lombardi has his hands full with a number of restricted free agents this summer.
 So, it was a bit of a surprise when Kozun’s new contract was announced yesterday.

 “It moved along pretty quickly,” Kozun explained when we spoke by phone earlier today.
 “I was getting some pretty heavy offers from Europe and it came to a point where I had to make a decision.
 My agent and Hexy (Ron Hextall) had a pretty good conversation, it was a couple phone calls back and forth.
 At the end of the day, I like what they had to say about me and where my future lies.”

-Don’t worry though.
-If you were reading that and having flashbacks of another Kings prospect bolting to Europe, think again.
+Don’t worry, though.
+If you were reading that and having flashbacks of another Kings prospect bolting to Europe, hold that thought for now.
 This wasn’t about to be a sequel to Bud Holloway’s European Adventure.

 “My biggest plan is to play in the NHL,” Kozun stated with authority.
 “You dream of playing in the NHL your whole life, and that’s where you want to be.
 Europe will be there after I’m done chasing this.
 Right now, I’m going to try to do my best to get to the NHL.”

 Which leaves us with this – just what does a former WHL scoring champion (107 points in 2009-10) have to do to get a sniff at the NHL these days?